Philippines Photo Tour

 This is where I was born and raised for the first 15 years of my life.
 The country is diverse in culture and its landscapes.
 The landscapes are lush green rolling hills and rustic coastlines.
 It's isolation has kept it from development.
 This is a place where ecotourism works in unison with locals.
 We will venture to the Chocolate Hills on the island of Bohol where we can also see the near extinct Tarsier primate in captivity.

 Dates: Feb 2 - 11

 4 People Maximum led by Alfonso Calero - fluent in Tagalog, pro photographer, tutor and guide (Date Requests Accepted)

 All 3 Star Accommodation

 All Tuition (6 hours per day), translating, photography and tour-guiding

 Flights should be booked separately once your Tour booking is confirmed.

-Day 6 - Flight to Manila & Bohol to arrive at The Bohol Bee Farm which is a very cozy and relaxing place on Panglao island.
+(Feb 3) Day 2 - Flight from Manila to Bohol to arrive at The Bohol Bee Farm which is a very cozy and relaxing place near Panglao island.
 Owner and Chef Vicky Wallace prepares delicious meals from organically-grown vegetables on her farm.
 Nearby we will visit the coconut tree lined beaches for a magic sunset.
 Philippine sunsets are always blood red and filled with a vast array of orange tones.